rjake/simplecolors/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is the first package I have made and this is the initial release.
+* Although all tests and CI passed in the initial release, the functions require the reference table to be namespaced